fentosc/starter-hugo-academic/content/authors/admin/_index.md

 <p> I am a PhD candidate at the <a href="https://www.tse-fr.eu/people/oscar-fentanes">Toulouse School of Economics</a>.</p>

-<p> My research interests are macro-development, urban and trade.</p>
+<p> My research interests are macro-development, spatial and trade.</p>

 <p> Before pursuing my graduate studies, I worked as an analyst at the Inter-American Development Bank.</p>